-Whether this lends credence to a supernatural being
+Whether this lends credence to a supernatural being is an unanswerable debate.

 In The Future of Life E.O.
 Wilson describes the two versions of the Gaia theory: